Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 • if your income is likely to be more than your expenses (taking into account a reasonable buffer in case you have unexpected expenses).

 For high cost credit contracts, reasonable enquiries mean the lender must get a credit report and three months of bank statements.
 For other contracts, lenders must get a credit report and assess if there have been any material changes to your circumstances since the date of the last contract.
-There’s a presumption that you’ll not be able to make payments in a high cost credit contract without suffering substantial hardship if you’ve failed to make a payment (“been in default”) on a previous credit contract in the last 90 days.
+If you’ve failed to make a payment (“been in default”) on another credit contract in the last 90 days, there’s a presumption that you won’t be able to make payments in a high cost credit contract, without suffering substantial hardship

 If you’re relying on other funds to pay the lender (for example, if you’re relying on selling your car to pay the loan), the lender has to make reasonable enquiries and believe on reasonable grounds that these funds will enable you to make the payment, and that you won’t suffer substantial hardship.